 In addition, we offer certain minimum guarantees associated with our variable annuity contracts that are classified as MRBs.
 Our variable annuity contracts usually contain a basic guaranteed minimum death benefit ("GMDB") which provides a minimum benefit to be paid upon the annuitant's death equal to the larger of account value or the return of net deposits.
 Some variable annuity contracts permit contractholders to purchase through riders, at an additional charge, enhanced death benefits such as the highest contract anniversary value, accumulated net deposits at a stated rate or a combination thereof.
-Some of our variable annuity contracts provide the contractholder with a guaranteed payout annuity floor ("GPAF"), which provides protection to the contractholder from the capital market risk of the variable annuity payment falling below the guaranteed floor.
+Some of our variable annuity contracts provide the contractholder with living benefits such as a GMWB or certain types of guaranteed annuitization benefits.
+Additionally, some of our variable annuity contracts provide the contractholder with a guaranteed payout annuity floor ("GPAF"), which provides protection to the contractholder from the capital market risk of the variable annuity payment falling below the guaranteed floor.